 Can I use ground instead of neutral wire?

-Using insulated ground wire as neutral is possible but not advisable by the NEC
+Using insulated ground wire as neutral is possible but not advisable, according to the NEC.

 In case there is no white wire available for neutral, others repurpose the ground wire to make neutral wire, thinking that it’s the same kind of wire made of copper.
 However, it is not recommended.
 In fact, there are specific regulations about using the appropriate wire according to their function, doing otherwise is considered an intentional code violation.
 The National Electrical Code (NEC) requires following manufacturer instructions.